God spends most of Angel Sanctuary holed up in a tower away from the rest of the universe. Turns out to be evil, though.

 The season five finale throws us one more twist at the end, strongly implying that Chuck, the whiny prophet with a penchant for booze and prostitutes, is actually God, and he wasn't really predicting the future so much as writing it.

-The conclusion seems to be that God is around, and he does care, he just works In Mysterious Ways, for example by resurrecting Castiel and saving the Winchesters in the Season 5 premiere.
+The conclusion seems to be that God is around, and he does care, he just works In Mysterious Ways, such as resurrecting Castiel and saving the Winchesters in the Season 5 premiere.
+Though, after the end of season 5, he seems to be gone for good.

 Amon Amarth's song "Where Is Your God?" is essentially being told from the perspective of a Viking raider telling a Christian that his faith won't save him from being killed.